Bridgetown

 The present-day location of the city was established by English settlers in 1628; a previous settlement under the authority of Sir William Courten was at St. James Town.
 Bridgetown is a major West Indies tourist destination, and the city acts as an important financial, informatics, convention centre, and cruise ship port of call in the Caribbean region.
-On 25 June 2011, "Historic Bridgetown and its Garrison" was added as a World Heritage Site of UNESCO.
+On 25 June 2011, "Historic Bridgetown and its Garrison" was listed as a World Heritage Site by UNESCO.

 History

 Although the island was totally abandoned or uninhabited when the British arrived, one of the few traces of indigenous pre-existence on the island was a primitive bridge constructed over the Careenage area's swamp at the centre of Bridgetown.
 It was thought that this bridge was created by a people indigenous to the Caribbean known as the Tainos.
 Upon finding the structure, the British settlers began to call what is now the Bridgetown area Indian Bridge.
 Scholars widely believe that the Tainos were driven from Barbados to the neighbouring island of Saint Lucia, during an invasion by the Kalinagos, another indigenous people of the region.
 Eventually after 1654 when a new bridge was constructed over the Careenage by the British, the area became known as The Town of Saint Michael and later as Bridgetown, after Sir Tobias Bridge.

 Bridgetown is the only city outside the present United States that George Washington visited.
 (George Washington House, the house where he stayed, is included within the boundaries of the Garrison Historic Area.)
 Two of Washington's ancestors, Jonathon and Gerrard Hawtaine, were early planters on the island.
 Their grandmother was Mary Washington of Sulgrave, Northamptonshire, England.
 In 2011, historic buildings in Bridgetown were designated as a protected area by UNESCO.